 I think this is probably overblown but if you are concerned then just pick up a tea without licorice or with DGL licorice which does not contain the type of licorice concerned with blood pressure.

 Overall this is a powerful detox tea that tastes good and is gentle enough to use daily.
 I use it so it is for me.
 Now you have to decide whether or not it is for thee!
-And if it is you can shop for it at Amazon on this link.
+You may be able to find this in your local Health shop or whole food shops or try Amazon on this link.